Tear Gas Fired At Sudan Protest 3 Years After Anti-Bashir Sit-in - UrduPoint

 Pro-democracy activists have warned online of a people power "earthquake of April 6" -- a momentous day in Sudan's history that was key in bringing down earlier strongmen.

-In 1985, the day saw a popular uprising that ousted president Jaafar Nimeiri.
+In 1985, the day saw the ouster of president Jaafar Nimeiri following a popular uprising.
 In 2019 it marked the start of a mass sit-in outside army headquarters, after months of protests, against Bashir's three decades in power.

 "It is an important day... so we expect many to take to the streets despite the heat and Ramadan," the Muslim month of fasting, said one Khartoum protester, Badwi Bashir.